Package com.senzing.sdk

 addDataSource

-Adds a new data source that is identified by the specified data source code to the in-memory configuration associated with the specified configuraiton handle.
+Adds a new data source that is identified by the specified data source code to this configuration.
 An exception is thrown if the data source already exists in the configuration.The response JSON provides the data source ID of the created data source and has the following format:

 { "DSRC_ID": 410 }